ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 Prometheus was born from a pet project at SoundCloud.

-Although the project has been [open source](https://github.com/prometheus) from the beginning, SoundCloud did not make any noise until the project was mature enough.
+Although the project has been [open source](https://github.com/prometheus) from the beginning, SoundCloud did not make any noise about it until the project was mature enough.
 In January 2015,
 after 2 years of development and internal usage, the project was [publicly announced](https://developers.soundcloud.com/blog/prometheus-monitoring-at-soundcloud)